Supported Gateway Use Cases

 -

 You must create a new Service VPC.
-VPCs created before this feature was introduced do not support this functionality; note that when you create a new VPC it can still be used for both Multicloud Defense gateways or FTDv gateways.
+VPCs created before this feature was introduced do not support this functionality.
+New VPCs support both Multicloud Defense gateways and FTDv gateways.

 -

-If you intend to use a smart license then you must purchase a license through your Cisco seller or partner.
+If you want to use Cisco Smart Licensing, then you must purchase a license through your Cisco seller or partner.

 -

-Gateway software updates must be done through the Multicloud Defense dashboard.
+You must perform software upgrades through the Multicloud Defense dashboard.

 -